Career training assistance up to $10,000 for Tuition and $2,500 for books/supplies per program year (July to June) is available.

 Find out if you qualify: Please call 815-802-8963/TTY 800-526-0844 or email firstname.lastname@example.org.

-To review current job postings, please visit us on Facebook.
+You can review current job postings on Facebook.

 Enrollment in WIOA as a dislocated worker does not affect unemployment benefits.